Robert Hannigan: Later career

-He has served as chairman of BlueVoyant, a US-based cyber security services company, and as an adviser to a number of governments and international companies.
+He has served as chairman of BlueVoyant, a US-based cybersecurity services company, and as an adviser to a number of governments and international companies.
 He has been a paid commentator on security matters in the media and a public speaker.

 In May 2021, it was announced that Hannigan was to be the next Warden of Wadham College, Oxford, from summer 2021.